dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: looked into and also tried multiple ways of using css in React for journal.

 **Thoughts**: I am still sure about the styled components.. should spend some more time on it.. but for me CSS modules approach feels right.. but not sure on that also.

+### Day 27: May-09-18 Wednesday
+**Today's Progress**: Learned a new Design Pattern today.
+'Visitor Pattern'.
+I really enjoyed getting to know about this.

+**Thoughts**: Now as we atleast have some idea about the css part, started looking into the Auth part.
+Trying to find a way to seperate the Auth entirely from the app.